Implementation of full and simplified likelihoods in CheckMATE: Validation

 \subsection{\texttt{cms\_1909\_03460} (SUS-19-005)}

 This is a search \cite{CMS:2019zmd} for supersymmetric particles (squarks and gluinos) in final states with jets ($\geq 2$) and a large missing transverse momentum.
 The events are required to have at least one energetic jet.
 For the inclusive search, events are required to have at least 2 jets and signal regions are based on the number of jets, $b$-jets, $H_T$, and the $M_{T2}$ variable calculated using two pseudojets.
 Only the signal regions for prompt production are currently implemented in \CM{}.
-There are 21 inclusive aggregate signal regions and 282 exclusive bins which are combined into two multi-bin signal regions using a covariance matrix.
-Due to numerical problems with the entire matrix $282\times 282$, we split the calculation into two multibin signal regions (corresponding to final states with low- and high-$H_T$, respectively) that are marginally correlated~\cite{CMS-com}.
-However, these two signal regions can be further combined by a user with an option \texttt{SRCombination}.
+There are 21 inclusive aggregate signal regions and 282 exclusive bins, which are combined into two multi-bin signal regions using a covariance matrix.
+Due to numerical problems with the entire matrix $282\times 282$, we split the calculation into two multibin signal regions (corresponding to final states with low and high-$H_T$, respectively) that are marginally correlated~\cite{CMS-com}.
+However, these two signal regions can be further combined by a user with the \texttt{SRCombination} input parameter, and the \texttt{UnCorrStatisticsCombiner} function of the \spey{} package.

 In Figure~\ref{fig:190903460} we show the validation plot for gluino pair production followed by decay $\tilde{g} \to t\bar{t} \tilde{\chi}_1^0$.
 The result is based on the above-mentioned combination of multibin signal regions.
 There is good agreement between \CM{} (green lines) and ATLAS (black lines).
 There is also a clear advantage of the multibin fir over the best-SR (here the aggregate SRs were used).